markyjackson-taulia/Personal-Goals/README.md

 # Personal Goals
-## A repo to help organize my goals,projects,things to read.
+## A repo to help organize my goals,projects,and what I am reading.

 1. JavaScript
 2. Build a simple project a week.